gihanrangana/deadgame-promod/README.md

 ## Have fun

 Thanks to everyone who contributed to this cod4 promod.
-This mode/code isn't fully made or written by me this is mixed of some other relesed cod4 promod mods
+This mode/code isn't fully made or written by me this is a mixed of some other released cod4 promod mods